 Parent and Carer Information

-In England, new GCSE courses and exams are being phased in.
+In England, new GCSE courses and exams have been phased in.
 They have more challenging content and a new grading system.
 These changes aim to ensure students leave school better prepared for a job or further study

 - The new GCSEs have a grading system that uses numbers rather than letters.
 The scale runs from 9 to 1, with 9 being the highest grade.
-The table below shows how it compares to the A to G grading system that is being phased out.
+The table below shows how it compares to the A to G grading system that was phased out.

 - Grade 5 is a 'strong' pass – some careers or courses may require a strong pass in certain subjects.